Allaman/knowledge.rootknecht.net/pages/01.home/gitlab/item.md

 }
 ```

-## Install Gitlab as with Docker on NixOS
+## Deploy Gitlab with Docker on NixOS

 ### Install docker service